Mimeo, Inc: Products and Services

 Services include Warehousing and Kitting where multiple items can be stored and then distributed into a kit for distribution.
 Items can be ordered as a kit through the Mimeo Marketplace or the Mimeo interface.

 Electronic publishing (called ePublishing) solutions enable document administrators to distribute content as a file, secured document and via an E-book reader.

 Print Production Technology

-Mimeo uses proprietary Adaptive Document Assembly Process (ADAP) software to run print operations at 3 digital printing facilities.
+Mimeo employs its proprietary Adaptive Document Assembly Process (ADAP) software to manage print operations across three digital printing facilities.
 It uses algorithms to dynamically schedule production and route jobs based on delivery requirements and the workloads on individual pieces of equipment and plants.

 The company operates Kodak NexPress and Hewlett-Packard Indigo and Xeikon digital color printers, installed across the facilities are a number of Océ and Xerox monochrome devices.
 For large-format digital printing, Hewlett-Packard DesignJet ink-jet printers drive production.
 Standard Horizon folding (AFC-544AKT), trimming (HT-30), saddle stitching (StitchLiner 5500) and perfect binding (BQ-270 and BQ-470) equipment is installed in the plants.

 Mimeo also uses Six Sigma and Lean manufacturing practices.
 Mimeo operates nine Quality assurance stations with 31 checkers.